Last updated on 2026-01-21

 Program overview

 Explore professional techniques to inspire and refine your baking artistry.
-The Baking and Pastry Arts Ontario College Certificate program is a one-year course that provides a strong foundation in baking and pastry arts.
+The Baking and Pastry Arts Ontario College Certificate program is a one-year program that provides a strong foundation in baking and pastry arts.
 Students gain hands-on experience in baking, cake decorating, and shop management within industry-standard baking and pastry labs, guided by professional chefs.
-This program emphasizes creativity, allowing students to showcase their skills while learning essential techniques such as mixing dough, weighing ingredients, and preparing batters and icings.
-Additionally, students acquire knowledge related to the daily operations of a bakery, including inventory control and food cost percentages.
-Upon completion, students will have the opportunity to apply their skills in a real-world setting through a 40-hour field industry placement, ensuring they graduate with career-ready skills and valuable industry contacts.
+This program emphasizes creativity and essential techniques, including mixing dough, weighing ingredients, and cake decorating.
+Additionally, students learn about the daily operations of a bakery, such as inventory control and food cost percentages.
+A key component of the program is a 40-hour field industry placement, allowing students to apply their skills in real-world settings and build valuable industry contacts.

 Program structure